360CAS/360CAS/README.md

 ThreeSixtyCAS is an open source collision avoidance platform developed to improve site safety.

-We are based on an Apache2 license to encourage innovation and open adoption of critical a safety systems
+We are based on an Apache2 license to encourage innovation and open adoption of critical safety systems

-360CAS is for Peer to Peer and Peer to Base communication
+360CAS is based on Peer to Peer and Peer to Base communication

 The system is composed of a underlying messaging protocol, a vehicle driver situational awareness app and a collision avoidance platform